Balozi Harvey: Later Years

-Religion and spirituality
+Religion and Spirituality

-In 1965, Balozi converted to Islam from Catholicism while working with President Julius Nyerere of Tanzania.
-He took Zayd Muhammad as his Muslim name.
+In 1965, Harvey converted to Islam, from Catholicism, while working with President Julius Nyerere of Tanzania.
+He took Zayd Muhammad, as his Muslim name.

 He was named the North American Representative and Spokesman for Cheikh Moutada M'Backe, the spiritual leader of the Mourid Islamic Community, headquartered in Touba, Senegal.
-Harvey served as the President of the Mourid Islamic Community in America (MICA).
+Harvey served as President of the Mourid Islamic Community in America (MICA).
 In this role, his primary responsibility was to assist Murid officials in making administrative decisions.
-At the time, he was reportedly the only American to head a predominantly African Sufi organization.
-During Sheikh Mourtalla's first visit to the United States in 1988, Balozi was responsible for financing the trip.
+At the time, he was, reportedly, the only American to head a predominantly African Sufi organization.
+In 1988, Harvey was responsible for financing Sheikh Mourtalla's first visit to the United States.

-In 1990, the Hijrah Project was established to construct an educational institute in Touba.
-As part of his N'Digel (protocols of governance), Sheikh Mourtada M'Backe produced two documents, one of which was a letter taken to New York to be delivered to Balozi.
-This letter authorized Balozi to organize a celebration of Khadimou Rassoul.
-The letter stated that all talibes, both American and Senegalese, were expected to follow Balozi's guidance.
-In 1996, Balozi was included among a delegation from the World Islamic Peoples' Leadership for a proposed meeting with UN Secretary-General Boutros Boutros-Ghali to discuss the matter of recent American threats concerning Tarhuna and the Libyan Arab Jamahiriya.
+In 1990, the Hijrah Project was established, to construct an educational institute in Touba.
+As part of his N'Digel (protocols of governance), Sheikh Mourtada M'Backe produced a document that authorized Balozi to organize a celebration of Khadimou Rassoul.
+The document stated that all talibes, both American and Senegalese, were expected to follow Harvey's guidance.
+In 1996, Harvey was included among a delegation from the World Islamic Peoples' Leadership, for a proposed meeting with UN Secretary-General Boutros Boutros-Ghali, to discuss recent American threats concerning Tarhuna and the Libyan Arab Jamahiriya.

 Art collection

-During his 200 trips on the African continent, Balozi collected arts and artifacts.
-Some collections were gifts given by African leaders.
+During his 200 trips on the African continent, Harvey collected arts and artifacts.
+Some collections were gifts given to him by African leaders.

 Death

-Balozi Harvey died on December 28, 2016, at the age of 76.
-His funeral was held on December 31, 2016, with Maulana Karenga giving an homage to Balozi during the event.
-Newark mayor Ras Baraka issued a statement following Harvey's death, stating, "Few have done more to build bridges between African nations and the Black communities of America."
+Robert Zayd Muhammad "Balozi" Harvey died, on December 28, 2016, at the age of 76.
+His funeral was held, on December 31, 2016, with Maulana Karenga giving the homage.
+Newark Mayor Ras Baraka issued a statement, following Harvey's death, saying, "Few have done more to build bridges between African nations and the black communities of America".
 Following Harvey's death, the Balozi R.M.Z.
-Harvey Foundation was created in his honor.
-Essex County Executive Joseph N. DiVincenzo Jr. would dedicate a bronze plaque in Balozi's honor in Essex County's Legend Way.
+Harvey Foundation was created, in his honor.
+Essex County executive Joseph N. Di Vincenzo Jr. dedicated a bronze plaque, in Harvey's honor, in Essex County's Legend Way.